Veterinary Pathobiology (V_PBIO)

 V_PBIO 7120: Principles of Toxicology

-(cross-leveled with BIOMED 4120).
-This course will provide an introduction to the general principles of toxicology, including the history and scope of the field; risk assessment and management; mechanisms of toxicology; the disposition of toxicants; non-target organ-directed toxicity; toxic responses of specific target organs; and various toxicological application, such as environmental toxicology.
+(same as V_BSCI 7120; cross-leveled with BIOMED 4120, VET_TCH 4120).
+This course will provide an introduction to the general principles of toxicology, including the history and scope of the field; risk assessment and management; mechanisms of toxicity; the disposition of toxicants, non-target organ-directed toxicity; toxic responses of specific target organs/systems; an overview of a number of specific classes of toxic agents, including pesticides and metals; and various toxicological applications, such as environmental, forensic, and occupational toxicology.
+Graded on A-F basis only.

 Credit Hours: 3